OK, a second question: In 25 years, will trust be fundamental to your business success?

 Focus more on their needs than your celebrating your own excellence.
 Focus on educating instead of pitching.

 Companies that become the most trusted voices in their industry don't shy away from the tough questions.
 Instead, they lean in.
 Rather than dodging questions about price, they openly address them, providing information about what something costs — and what makes that number go up or down.

-When you address these topics on your website and in your content, potential customers take notice and trust you before they have any direct contact with you.
+When you address these topics on your website and in your content, potential customers take notice.
+They begin to trust you before they have any direct contact with you.

 If you wait to address these issues until you’re speaking with prospects directly, you’ll find yourself playing catch-up.